johnae/spook/README.md

    -v, --version         Show the Spook version you're running and exit -i, --initialize      Initialize an example Spookfile in the current dir -l <log_level>, --log-level <log_level>
-                         Log level, 0=ERROR, 1=WARN, 2=INFO, 3=DEBUG (default: 2)
-   -n <notifier>, --notifier <notifier>
+                         Log level either ERR, WARN, INFO or DEBUG -n <notifier>, --notifier <notifier>
-                         Expects a path to a notifier moonscript (overrides the default of ~/.spook/notifier.moon) -w [<watch>] ..., --watch [<watch>] ...
+                         Expects a path to a notifier moonscript file (overrides the default of ~/.spook/notifier.moon) -w [<watch>] ..., --watch [<watch>] ...
-                         Expects path(s) to directories to watch (recursively) - this disables reading the dir list from stdin
+                         Expects path(s) to directories to watch (recursively) -c <config>, --config <config>
-   -c [<config>] ..., --config [<config>] ...
-                         Expect the path to a Spook config file (eg. Spookfile) - overrides the default of loading a Spookfile from cwd
+                         Expects the path to a Spook config file (eg. Spookfile) - overrides the default of loading a Spookfile from cwd
    -f <file>, --file <file>
-                         Expects a path to moonscript file - this runs the script within the context of spook, skipping the default behavior
+                         Expects a path to a moonscript file - this runs the script within the context of spook, skipping the default behavior completely
-   -h, --help            Show this help message and exit.
+   -s, --spooked         Show the "[SPOOKED] path/to/utility path/to/file" message on change detected -h, --help            Show this help message and exit.

 For more see https://github.com/johnae/spook